-Generally, the highest you could potentially reach is 90% or 95% of the property value – a handful of banks will go as high as that.
+Generally the highest you could potentially reach is 90% or 95% of the property value – a handful of banks that will go as high as that.
 In effect, if you have a property worth £100,000 you can borrow up to £95,000 in a mortgage.

 Most banks set a minimum of around £5,000 in additional borrowing for home improvements so it’s only beneficial if you’re looking at doing some significant work.